 Local organization Conserva Nonguén played a leading role in the initiative.
 They designed the workshop, managed its logistical aspects, and evaluated its pertinence within the community.
 Soraya Bravo, the main leader of the organization and the initiative, sought and found the experts to carry out the workshop.
 Together they selected the area where the workshop was going to take place, devised a dissemination strategy, and invited a group of 20 local women to participate in the workshop.

 The ADAPTO team, based at the Universidad del Bío-Bío, assigned the funds after a review process.
 They also supported the organization in the implementation process.

 Many other actors supported the initiative.
 CONAF (Corporación Nacional Forestal) committed to guide the walks in the National Park.
-Camino del Agua Spa, a spa and conference centre located at the heart of the Nonguén valley, offered to lend a space for an exhibition of the final works.
-Finally, the Küme Mongen Environmental Education Centre, a local organization that works on environmental education projects in schools, committed to provide space for the drawing sessions.
+Camino del Agua Spa, a spa and conference centre located at the heart of the Nonguén valley, offered to lend a place for an exhibition of the final works.
+Finally, the Küme Mongen Environmental Education Centre, a local organization that works on environmental education projects in schools, committed to provide a place for the drawing sessions.